-4Climate change, labor productivity, and morbidity costs aren't included.
-Murali et al. (2010) estimates that residue burning in India emits around 4 million metric tons of carbon dioxide equivalents each year, or one percent of annual global greenhouse gas emissions (NASA, 2017; Jain et al., 2014; Sarkar et al., 2018; Shindell et al., 2012).
+4Throughout, we use 2018 real values and an exchange rate of $\overline{\mathbf{779}}$ to \$1.
+Besides the mortality costs we estimate in this calculation, there are also climate change, labor productivity, and morbidity costs.
+Murali et al. (2010), estimates that residue burning in India emits around 4 million metric tons of carbon dioxide equivalents each year, or one percent of annual global greenhouse gas emissions (NASA, 2017; Jain et al., revenue, and, of course, even less in profits.5 This suggests that eliminating residue burning would almost certainly increase societal welfare.